Open Conceptual Data Models

 Linked Data Benefits - SPARQL

-If a user agent has no built-in knowledge of a particular RDF subject, predicate or object, it
+If a user agent has no built-in knowledge of a particular Data Item, it can dereference its

 The Power of SPARQL